smitesh-pednekar/smitesh-pednekar/README.md

 - 💻 I'm passionate about creating efficient and innovative software solutions

-- 🌱 Currently expanding my knowledge in [Technology/Framework]
+- 🌱 Currently expanding my knowledge in React

 - 👯 Looking to collaborate on open source projects